go-furnace/go-furnace/README.md

 ##### S3

-To use S3 for deployment, push needs an additional flag like this: `furnace push --s3`.
+To use S3 for deployment, push needs an additional flag like this: `furnace aws push --s3`.
 This requires the following two environment properties:

 ```bash